haroonsyed/OpenGLViewer/readme.md

 5. Run `make` to build your executable
 6. Run `./main`

+### Common Error
+The path between visual studio and using cmake/make directly will differ.
+Make sure the `filepath` in `config.h` is valid or the program will crash with an error.
+(I have not implemented error reports for this.)

 ### Operation Guide
 Change filepath in `config.h` to change obj file loaded in viewer.
 Change bool `useSeparateTriangles` to switch between separate and indexed tri structure.